Awesome Music / Golden Sun

 - THIS ENDING THEME.

 - The Fusion Dragon Battle from the first one is also pretty cool.

 - On the subject of wasted songs, did you know Briggs gets his own Leitmotif?
 You do now.

 - Jenna's battle theme.

-- Colosso Battle is really good as well.
+- Colosso Battle/The Men Who Cleave Steel is really good as well.